Simple Distances for Trajectories via Landmarks: Introduction

-The third goal, is that its metric balls are well-behaved.
-More specifically, consider a set $\c{H}=\{h \mid h \text{ is a hyperplane in } \R^d\}$ of hyperplanes as the base object and a distance $\dgen : \c{H} \times \c{H} \to \R$, let $B(h,r) = \{h' \in \c{H} \mid \dgen(h,h') \leq r\}$ be a metric ball around $h$ of radius $r$.
-Then we can define a range space $(\c{H}, \c{R})$ where $\c{R} = \{B(h,r) \mid h \in \c{H}, r \geq 0\}$, and consider its VC-dimension~\cite{VC71}.
-When the VC-dimension $\nu$ is small, it implies that the metric balls cannot interact with each other in too complex a way, indicating the distance is roughly as well-behaved as a roughly $\nu$-dimensional Euclidean ball.
-More directly, this implies for kernel based tasks that subsampling from a large set of hyperplanes $H$ that we can preserve density estimates~\cite{JoshiKommarajuPhillips2011}, estimate multi-modality, and build classifiers with bounded generalization error~\cite{VC71}.
-In other words, this ensures that these tasks are stable with respect to the underlying data set $H$.
+Another generic goal is analyzing the distance's metric balls.
+That is, given a set of objects $\c{J}$ and a distance $\dgen : \c{J} \times \c{J} \to \R$, let $B(J,r) = \{J' \in \c{J} \mid \dgen(J,J') \leq r\}$ be a metric ball around $J \in \c{J}$ of radius $r$.
+Then we can define a range space $(\c{J}, \c{R})$ where $\c{R} = \{B(J,r) \mid J \in \c{J}, r \geq 0\}$, and consider its VC-dimension~\cite{VC71}.
+When the VC-dimension $\nu$ is small, it implies that the metric balls cannot interact with each other in a too complex way, indicating the distance is roughly as well-behaved as a $\nu$-dimensional Euclidean ball.
+More directly, this implies, decision boundaries to classify objects can be learned with only $\eps$-fraction generalization error using $O(\nu/\eps \cdot \log(1/\eps))$ samples if the data is separable, or $O(\nu/\eps^2)$ samples if the data is not separable~\cite{LLS01}.
+Similar bounds can be shown for other tasks such as preserving kernel density estimates derived from such distances~\cite{JoshiKommarajuPhillips2011}.
+In other words, this ensures that many tasks are stable with respect to the underlying family of objects $\c{J}$.

-A fourth goal, when a distance $\dQ$ depends on a base set $Q$, is that we want the distance to be stable with respect to this $Q$ as well.
-That is, for any (potentially large) set $Q$, there should be another one $\tilde Q$ with bounded size so that $\dQ$ is guaranteed to be close to $\dgen_{\tilde Q}$ for all inputs.
-Such a property implies that the distance is resilient to modifications to the base set $Q$, and (in our case) will imply that the cost of computing $\dQ$ can always be reduced to something manageable, independent of the size of $Q$.
-Moreover, when $Q$ is very large, it is important to be able to compute such a $\tilde Q$ efficiently, and if possible in a streaming setting.

-Finally, as a sanity check when the base objects are lines to halfspaces, then it is desirable for any distance $\dgen$ to align with intuitive notions.
-For instance when a set of halfspaces are all parallel, then $\dgen$ should be isomorphic to the offset distance between these halfspaces.